 You may use no more than 16 semester units of courses numbered 97, 98, 99, 197, 198, and 199 to meet requirements for the bachelor's degree.
-Exceptions to this rule may be granted by the dean of your college or school.
 You may aggregate no more than 4 units of credit for courses numbered 97, 98, 99, 198, and 199 for a single semester.
 You must have prior approval of your major adviser, the instructor who is to supervise the study, and the chair of the department.
 Approval must be based on a written proposal that you submit to the chair that specifies the nature of the study, the number of units to be credited, and the basis for grading.
 To enroll in 199 courses, you must be in good academic standing (2.00 GPA or better).
 Only a grade of passed/not passed will be assigned.
-The dean of your college or school may authorize exceptions to these limitations.
+In certain cases, the dean of your college or school may authorize exceptions to these limitations.